ezeoleaf/awesome-golang-repositories/README.md

 [discordgo-template](https://github.com/pablocorbalann/discordgo-template): 🤖 A basic template for creating a Discord Bot in Golang. that includes: A bot example, Github docs, The Golang's GitHub action.
 GitHub issues templates and muc ...
 [github-actions-golang](https://github.com/mvdan/github-actions-golang): GitHub Actions as CI for Go
 [MetaGrabAPI](https://github.com/barkloaf/MetaGrabAPI): An API that grabs Spotify's metadata for any track you'd like!
 [unimport](https://github.com/alexkohler/unimport): unimport is a Go static analysis tool to find unnecessary import aliases.
+[gopaapi5](https://github.com/utekaravinash/gopaapi5): Go Client Library for Amazon's Product Advertising API 5.0